dungphan90/PersonalPage/setting-up-archlinux.md

-# What to do after installing Arch
-This is my list of things to do after installing a new Arch system.

 ## Installing the NVIDIA GPU driver, CUDA and CUDNN
 Right after we have a clean installation of the ArchLinux vanilla, we should go ahead with installtion of GPU driver installation.
 I have two graphics cards installed on my system:
 1. NVIDIA GeForce GTX 1070.